 A proof of concept can be a sizzle reel, mood board, animatic, or storyboard that demonstrates the feasibility of the project being presented.
 A proof of concept can be as true to fruition as resources allow.

 Nothing wrong with a proof of concept.
-But they serve different functions than short films.
+But they serve different functions from short films.

 This is where a proof of concept comes in.